JaiRanchod/Desk-10-Software-Engineering-Group-Project/README.md

 <h2 align="center"> <b> Conclusion </b> </h2>

-<p align="left"> In this section we look to draw some conclusions from our project, reflecting on the final version of our project and also factors that affected the process of building the application.
+<p align="left">&nbsp;&nbsp;&nbsp;&nbsp;In this section we look to draw some conclusions from our project, reflecting on the final version of our project and also factors that affected the process of building the application.
 We concluded that this project could be taken a lot further if we had more time and we could learn how to implement some more advanced features for the application.
 So we may continue working on the idea, following the submission of this version. </p>

 <p align="center">
   <img src="https://media.giphy.com/media/rSVRXeKPgeM5xfGyCR/source.gif" width="200" height="200">